gothandy/Augustus/README.md

 ## NuGet

-This is the one package required to add CRM access to a project Microsoft.CrmSdk.XrmTooling.CoreAssembly [8.0.2].
+This is the one package required to add CRM access to a project Microsoft.CrmSdk.XrmTooling.CoreAssembly.
+Use the latest version to keep in step with CRM Online.